 How is a chemical skin peel performed?

-How long do they take?
+How long does a skin peel take?

-Are they painful?
+Are chemical peels painful?

 Most skin peels are only mildly painful, with a brief burning sensation whilst the peel is applied.
 This subsides very quickly though and more serious side effects are very rare.